EtiennePinard/C_ChessEngine/README.md

 ### Bot
 - **UCI**: Make the bot read commands of the uci protocol from stdin
 - **Bot comparison**: Program which puts two version of the bot against one another to see if the bot actually gets better
+- **Iterative deepening**: Make the search function search one move ahead, then two move ahead, ..., up until it gets cancel
+- **Transposition table**: To not evaluate the same positions over and over
 - **Time control**: Bot needs to take time into account
+- **Move ordering**: In the search function to speed it up
 - **Quiescence Search**: Bot needs to end search on quiet positions, not just at required depth
-- **Move ordering**: In the search function to speed it up
 - **More endgame knowledge**: Increase the bot's performance in the endgame
 - **Mate in n eval bar**: Bot can give evaluation in mate-in-n